kazurayam/ks_parallel_testsuitecollection_can_hurt/README.md

 I did a study about this question.
 I would present you a data.

+## Environment

+I used Katalon Studio v9.0.0 on Mac, Chrome v122, manually upgraded ChromeDriver to the appropriate version.

+I set the SmartWait ON.

+I specified a larger memroy size to Katalon JVM (-Xmx4096m) than the default 2048m.

 ## How to run the exam

 Run `Test Suites/TSC_parallel` and `Test Suites/TSC_sequential`.